Hello Shopping Feed

 The Link Attribute

-attribute specifies the canonical URL of your product.
+The link attribute specifies the canonical URL of your product.
 It is the URL that platforms like Google, Bing, and Pinterest will crawl using robots or access manually via human reviewers.
 The purpose is to validate the content, ensure it complies with platform policies, and verify that users are directed to a consistent and high-quality page.

 Key Details of the Link Attribute